meltinbit/laravel-starter-kit-25/README.md

     ```

 7. Start the development server:

+    You can start the development server in two ways:

+    a.
+Using the provided development script:

     ```bash
+    # First time only
+    chmod +x dev.sh

+    # Then run
+    ./dev.sh
+    ```

+    This script will automatically:
+    - Create .env file if it doesn't exist
+    - Generate application key if needed
+    - Install/update PHP dependencies
+    - Install/update Node.js dependencies
+    - Start both the Laravel server and Vite

+    b.
+Or manually:

+    ```bash
     composer run dev
     ```

-This will start both the Laravel development server and Vite for asset compilation.
-Your application will be available at [http://localhost:8000](http://localhost:8000).
+    Either way, your application will be available at [http://localhost:8000](http://localhost:8000).

 ## Available Commands